skedastically/mkdocs-macro-gimmicks/docs/install.md

         return nav
     ```

-This is important for use in [listnavs()](./macros-reference/listnavs.md), as it allows the macro to receive nav events from mkdocs/other plugins.
+This is important for use in [listnavs()](./macros-reference/listnav.md), as it allows the macro to receive nav events from mkdocs/other plugins.

 ## 3. Create `main.py`:

-In your project's root directory (**not** the docs directory), create a `main.py` file and copy the contents of [main.py](https://github.com/skedastically/mkdocs-macro-gimmicks/blob/main/main.py) into it.
+Copy the contents of [main.py](https://github.com/skedastically/mkdocs-macro-gimmicks/blob/main/main.py) into the project directory.

 With wget: